Guide To The Best Christmas Markets In Belgium

 Belgium In December Weather

-If you are visiting Belgium in December then expect it to be cold!
+If you are visiting Belgium in December, then expect it to be cold!
 Depending on where you are coming from, being cold is relative.
-But coming from California it was very chilly ranging in the temperatures of 30 F to 50 F.

 I didn’t find it that cold at the higher temps but around 30 F it was a bit challenging at times.
 Since you will be spending most of the day outside the key is having warm clothes, layering, a good jacket, gloves, boots, and a scarf.
-If you have these things then it isn’t bad at all.
+If you have these items, then it isn’t bad at all.

 On many days, the sun will come out but do expect some overcast days, some rain, and wind.